Fossil Add-Ons

 fslsrv

 This is the Fossil service rebuild script I run on my public web site server.
 (Likely the very site you’re reading this on.)
-It pulls the latest container image created by my Docker Hub image updater and uses it to rebuild the systemd services and the Podman containers backing them.
-If all that succeeds, it restarts the Fossil services, causing all of my repositories to be updated to the latest version of Fossil within seconds, even though each is served by a separate container.
+It pulls the latest container image created by my OCI image updater and uses Podlet to rebuild the Quadlet units against the new OCI image, updating all my repositories to the latest version of Fossil within seconds, even though each is served by a separate container.

 This script is meant to be forked.
 Adjust the variables at the top to suit your site’s configuration, and replace the canned set of start_one calls at the end to do something useful.
 The script maps each repository into your site’s root, named after the repository file’s basename; you might want to adjust this as well.

-The script assumes each repository is stored in ~/museum/PROJECT/repo.fossil for the benefit of the container.
+The script roots each repository at ~/museum/PROJECT/repo.fossil for the benefit of the container.

 If your changes to the script are small enough, I suggest this workflow: clone this repository onto your host, open it up somewhere, and put its bin/ directory into your PATH.
 Make your changes, then commit those changes to a private branch.
 Now you can run from your private version, but merge new upstream changes in easily at need.